 Is winter cover a limiting factor for your local pheasants?
-Now is always the time to get busy creating habitat for the birds.
+Then get busy making habitat for the birds

 Harsh winter conditions always create concerns about the well-being of pheasant populations and the threat of starvation.